 During this Advent season, we’ve been focusing on spending time together intentionally.
-I’ve involved the kids in crafts and fun Advent activities.
+I’ve involved the kids in Meals for New Moms“>meal planning,and we’ve been doing lots of crafts and fun Advent activities.

 We’ve also spent a lot of time reading.
 I’ve been inspired by our friend Sarah’s Read Aloud Revival, encouraging families to build their family culture around books.

 This week, we pulled out a book from Rachel’s curriculum (and a treasured favorite from my childhood) – The Best Christmas Pageant Ever.
 My kids have been cracking up, listening to tales of the terrible Herdmans.
 I snuck away and finished the book alone, and surprised myself by crying big ugly tears at the end.
 Depictions of Mary often make me cry, even when played by Imogene Herdman.

 Another selection we’re enjoying is Twitcher McGee and the Wonderful Tree.
 This story of a sweet mouse who loves Christmas made my kids think about making treats for other people.
 They wanted to make some special Christmas cupcakes to give to our friends and family.

 Easy Christmas Wreath Cupcakes

 I’m all about easy dessert recipes around here.
 When my kids wanted to make Christmas Wreath Cupcakes, I started thinking about how to make it fun, but easy on my limited kitchen skills.

 First off, these easy cupcakes are from a box.
 Grab a box of your favorite Devil’s Food Cake Mix and your apron to get started.